freelancepeacekeeping/alpha-trion-protocols/README.md

+# ARCHIVED
+This project is archived in favour of https://teletraan1.net/octgn

+---

 OCTGN files for the Alpha Trion Protocols custom cards for Transformers TCG.

 See the Releases section for the latest files.